-- 75. All wages owed to IMV's employees are paid in the ordinary course of business.
+- 72. As of the date hereof, IMV employs 58 employees located in Canada, the United States and France, including 33 employees at its headquarters in Dartmouth, Nova Scotia. - 73.
+All wages owed to IMV's employees are paid in the ordinary course of business.
 IMV does not maintain any pension or retirement plans.
 Payroll is paid bi-weekly (and monthly for the employee in France) and totals \$224,000 per month, including the matching RRSP contributions.
-As of the commencement of the Canadian Proceeding, no outstanding wages are owed by IMV to its employees. - 76.
-As of the commencement of the Canadian Proceeding, accrued vacation pay owed by IMV to its employees is in the order of \$277,000.
+As at the date hereof, no outstanding wages are owed by IMV to its employees. - 74.
+As at the date hereof, accrued vacation pay owed by IMV to its employees is in the order of \$277,000.